 The furnace is equipped with a multispeed motor.
 Heating and cooling speed selection is made by moving the leads on the integrated control board located in the furnace.
-The wiring diagram on the furnace and Figure 21 shows the speed taps for adjusting motor speed.
+The wiring diagram on the furnace and Figures 27, 28 and 29 show the speed taps for adjusting motor speed.

-If it is desired that the blower operate at the same speed for heating and cooling, tape off the terminal of the unused blower wire or place on
+If it is desired that the blower operate at the same speed for heating and cooling, tape off the terminal of the unused blower wire.
+Install the jumper wire, found in the plastic instruction bag, across the HEAT and COOL taps on the